Meconopsis autumnalis P.A.Egan

 Bloom Time: Summer

-Meconopsis autumnalis is an erect, monocarpic herb up to 5.2 feet (1.6 m) tall.
-Basal leaves are green, up to 2.2 inches (5.5 cm) long and up to 0.6 inches (1.5 cm) wide, grouped in large rosettes.
-The petioles are up to 1.2 inches (3 cm) long.
-The flowers are pale yellow and up to 2.2 inches (5.5 cm) in diameter.
+Meconopsis autumnalis is an erect monocarpic herb that grows up to 5.2 feet (1.6 m) tall.
+Basal leaves are green, up to 2.2 inches (5.5 cm) long, and up to 0.6 inches (1.5 cm) wide, and grouped in large rosettes.
+Petioles are up to 1.2 inches (3 cm) long.
+Flowers are pale yellow and up to 2.2 inches (5.5 cm) in diameter.

 USDA hardiness zone 6a to 9b: from −10 °F (−23.3 °C) to 30 °F (−1.1 °C).